 The Managing Buildings Better reforms change the law to improve the management of apartments, townhouses and mixed-use developments and commercial units.
-Most of the reforms will start when the Unit Titles Legislation Amendment Act takes effect on 1 November 2020, although some will be phased in over a longer period.
+Most of the reforms will start when the Unit Titles Legislation Amendment Act 2020 (the Act) takes effect on 1 November 2020, although some will be phased in over a longer period.

 We will consider further improvements to unit title management, once the initial package of reforms is in place.

 Owners corporations will be able to deal with a broader range of measures as special resolutions, which can be passed without a unanimous vote.
 Currently, some significant measures can only be passed if unopposed.
 Special resolutions are fairer because they don't allow a single vote to veto a measure.